Linklater, Richard

 So he tends to be boldly speculative at the same time he is devoted to the earthy specificities of real life, which enables him to negotiate the divide between independent and commercial cinema, the handmade and the popularly accessible.
 Dazed and Confused has emerged as a classic teen stoner flick, but its real merit is in the precise depiction of the last day of high school in a Texas town in the summer of ’76, the swirl of characters that anatomize the sociology of a given community at a given moment.

 Though Linklater’s first mid-budget studio film, The Newton Boys -- a genial reversal of Bonnie and Clyde -- flopped, he clicked with the joyous School of Rock, and is back in theaters right now with a remake of Bad News Bears.
 Between his flop and his hit, he went back to basics and made two films originating on digital video that couldn’t have been more different.
 Tape is a three-character, one-room, real-time psychological chamber piece, while Waking Life is a sprawling, phantasmagoric exploration of dreaming, dazzlingly animated from a live-action original.
-(He returns to that technique in the forthcoming Philip K. Dick adaptation, A Scanner Darkly.)
+(He returns to that technique in the Philip K. Dick adaptation, A Scanner Darkly.)

 Linklater’s masterpiece so far, his incomparable paean to the intimate joy of talking, worthy of an Eric Rohmer, is the pair of films, Before Sunrise and Before Sunset.
 Both center around days in the life of two characters, embodied by Ethan Hawke and Julie Delpy, first when they meet on a train in Vienna, and nine years later when they meet again in Paris.
 We can hardly wait till the next decade for future installments in a series likely to rival Francois Truffaut’s Antoine Doinel series.